chef/automate/components/docs-chef-io/content/automate/ha_backup_s3.md

     endpoint = "https://s3.amazonaws.com"

-    # base_path (optional):  The path within the bucket where backups should be stored

-    # If base_path is not set, backups will be stored at the root of the bucket.
+    # base_path (optional):  The path within the bucket where backups should be stored.
+If base_path is not set, backups will be stored at the root of the bucket.

     base_path = "automate"

 [global.v1.backups.s3.credentials]

     # Optionally, AWS credentials may be provided.
-If these are not provided, IAM instance

-    # credentials will be used.
-It's also possible for these to be read through the standard

-    # AWS environment variables or through the shared AWS config files.

-    # Use the credentials obtained from here [AWS-Credential](https://github.com/chef/automate-as-saas/wiki/Bastion-Setup#aws-credentials)
+If these are not provided, IAM instance credentials will be used.
+It's also possible for these to be read through the standard AWS environment variables or through the shared AWS config files.
+Use the credentials obtained from here [AWS-Credential](https://github.com/chef/automate-as-saas/wiki/Bastion-Setup#aws-credentials)

     access_key = "AKIARUQHMSKHGYTUJ&UI"